The Original Swimming Pigs Tour

 Swim with Sharks

 Does swimming with the sharks sound dangerous?
-This part of the tour can be loads of fun!
+This part of the Swimming Pigs Tour can be loads of fun!
 Nurse sharks, the bottom-dwelling sharks that live in warm, shallow waters of the Bahamas are a friendly bunch.
 You’ll have plenty of opportunities to get up close at Compass Cay just north of Staniel Cay

 The nurse sharks are – for the most part – harmless to swimmers and snorkelers.